palver7/CFLPytorch/README.md

 Update 20-07-2020:
 I have implemented a version of CFLPytorch called TFCFL which is CFLPytorch created by converting the model and the weights from TensorFlow CFL.

-run python3 test_TFCFL.py --conv_type Std --modelfile StdConvsTFCFL.pth to do inference with this model.
+Run python3 test_TFCFL.py --conv_type Std --modelfile StdConvsTFCFL.pth to do inference with this model.

 No training script for TFCFL models yet.